awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 }
 ```

-You can modify the previous command using the `--no-terminate-instances` parameter to delete the specified EC2 Fleet without terminating the instances:
+You can modify the previous command using the `--no-terminate-instances` parameter to delete the specified EC2 Fleet without terminating the instances\.

 ```
 aws ec2 delete-fleets --fleet-ids fleet-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --no-terminate-instances
 ```

-The following is example output:
+The following is example output\.

 ```
 {